lmBored/puzzle_UI-Assistant/README.md

 6. To create new puzzle, click `File > New`, this will first ask you to name the puzzle, then enter the number in the circles with the format `X,X,X,X`.

 ## Design Patterns
 - The YPA project as a whole uses the MVC design pattern, with each packages representing each of the 3 layers.
+This structure not only separates the application's logic but also enhances maintainability and scalability.
+Below is a detailed explanation of the specific design patterns implemented or modified in different parts of the YPA project:

+Model: The model package manages the data and business logic.
+It includes classes that represent the application's data and handle the rules for manipulating that data.
+For instance, in the Sujiko puzzle implementation, the `YPuzzle` class encapsulates the puzzle's state, rules, and logic for validating moves.
+View: The view package handles the display and user interface.
+Classes here render the puzzle grid and provide visual feedback to the user.
+The `puzzlePanel` class is responsible for drawing the puzzle on the screen and updating it in response to user actions.
+Controller: The controller package processes user input and interacts with the model and view.
+The `MainFrame` class listens for user interactions, such as clicks or keystrokes, updates the model accordingly, and refreshes the view.